-How documents may be sent or served
+69 How documents may be sent or served

-- (1) Any notice, return, ballot paper or other document required or authorized by or under this Law to be sent to or served on a person, may be served - - (a) by delivering it to that person; - (b) by leaving it at his proper address; or - (c) by sending it by post to his proper address. - (2) For the purposes of this Article and of Article 12 of the Interpretation (Jersey) Law 1954 in its application to this Article, the proper address of any person shall be the usual or last known place of abode of the person or, if that person has furnished an address for service in accordance with arrangements agreed to for that purpose, his proper address shall be the address furnished. - (3) If the name or the address of any owner, lessee or occupier of premises to or on whom any notice, return, ballot paper or other document is to be sent or served, cannot after reasonable enquiry be ascertained, it may be sent or served by addressing it to that person (by the description of "owner", "lessee" or "occupier" of the premises), specifying the premises and delivering it to some responsible person resident or appearing to be resident on the premises or, if there is no person to whom it can be delivered, by affixing it, or a copy of it, to some conspicuous part of the premises.
+- (1) Any notice, return, ballot paper or other document required or authorized by or under this Law to be sent to or served on a person, may be served - (a) by delivering it to that person; - (b) by leaving it at the person's proper address; or - (c) by sending it by post to the person's proper address. - (2) For the purposes of this Article and of Article 7 of the Interpretation (Jersey) Law 195421 in its application to this Article, the proper address of any person shall be the usual or last known place of abode of the person or, if that person has furnished an address for service in accordance with arrangements agreed to for that purpose, his or her proper address shall be the address furnished. - (3) If the name or the address of any owner, lessee or occupier of premises to or on whom any notice, return, ballot paper or other document is to be sent or served, cannot after reasonable enquiry be ascertained, it may be sent or served by addressing it to that person (by the description of "owner", "lessee" or "occupier" of the premises), specifying the premises and delivering it to some responsible person resident or appearing to be resident on the premises or, if there is no person to whom it can be delivered, by affixing it, or a copy of it, to some conspicuous part of the premises. - (4) A document may be sent to a Connétable under this Law by delivering it to, leaving it at, or sending it by post to, the relevant parish hall.